Why Adalo Works for Building Apps with SAP HANA Data

 Deploy Across Platforms with Adalo's Single-Codebase Architecture

-Performance isn’t just about data retrieval - it’s also about how efficiently you can scale your app across platforms.
+Performance isn't just about data retrieval—it's also about how efficiently you can scale your app across platforms.
 One of Adalo's standout features is its single-codebase architecture, allowing you to build your app once and deploy it seamlessly to the web, iOS, and Android.

-"develop an application once and then seamlessly deploy it as a web-based app or as versions compatible with both iOS and Android platforms".
+"Develop an application once and then seamlessly deploy it as a web-based app or as versions compatible with both iOS and Android platforms."

-With the app market expected to hit $187 billion by 2030, Adalo’s approach ensures that your optimizations apply universally, no matter the platform.
+With the app market expected to hit $187 billion by 2030, Adalo's approach ensures that your optimizations apply universally, no matter the platform.
+Unlike competitors that use web wrappers for mobile (which can add 2-3 seconds of load time), Adalo compiles to true native code for iOS and Android.

 Monitor App Performance and User Activity